ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 #### Add a VPN IKE policy

-`ibmcloud pi vpn-ike-policy-add IKE_POLICY_NAME --version VERSION --authentication AUTHENTICATION --encryption ENCRYPTION --dhgroup DH_GROUP --presharedkey KEY [--json]`
+`ibmcloud pi vpn-ike-policy-add IKE_POLICY_NAME --version VERSION --authentication AUTHENTICATION --encryption ENCRYPTION --dh-group DH_GROUP --preshared-key KEY --key-lifetime SECONDS [--json]`

-- `IKE_POLICY_NAME`: The name of the VPN IKE policy
+- `IKE_POLICY_NAME`: The name of the VPN IKE policy.
+The maximum name length is 47 characters.

 **Options**

 - `--version value`: Version number of the IKE Policy.
 Valid values are 1, 2
 - `--authentication value`: Authentication algorithm of the IKE Policy.
-Valid values are sha1, md5, sha-256, sha-384
+Valid values are none, sha1, md5, sha-256, sha-384
-- `--encryption value`: Encryption algorithm of the IKE Policy.
-Valid values are aes128, aes256, 3des-cbc
+- `--encryption value`: Encryption algorithm of the IKE policy.
+Valid values are 3des-cbc, aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-256-cbc, aes-256-gcm, des-cbc.
+When using aes-128-gcm or aes-256-gcm authentication should be set to 'none'
 - `--dhgroup value`: DH group number of the IKE Policy.
 Valid values are 1, 2, 5, 14, 19, 20, 24
-- `--presharedkey value`: Preshared key used in this VPN connection
+- `--presharedkey value`: Preshared key used in this VPN connection.
+The key length must be even.
+- `--key-lifetime value`: Key lifetime of the IKE policy in seconds.
+Valid range is 180 to 86400 seconds.
 - `--json`: Format output in JSON

 ---